SpaYco/foody/README.md

 ## Testing

-to run test, simply run `npm test`
+to run the test, simply run `npm test`

 ## Authors